 EDIT!
 No, you don’t need a fancy app to edit your iPhone photos.
 By simply cleaning up the edges and adjusting the color with the photo edit feature on your phone, you can achieve a professional looking finished product.

-What are your favorite tips for the perfect iPhone photo?
+What are your favorite tips for perfect iPhone photos?
 Share your photos in the comments!